Other Exercises

 But to us

-Every human is equally important"
+human being is equally important"

-And while she had no of critics
+And while she had no shortage of critics

 "The Prime Minister is aware that

-I detest every one of her domestic policies
+I detest every single one of her domestic policies

-And I have hidden that fact"
+And I never hidden fact"

 "I think the Gentleman knows